 When the format works across social networks

-The two videos are quite similar, but the Instagram Reel includes a poll asking users which glassware they preferred, has captions, and is longer than the Facebook video, which only runs for 30 seconds.
+The two videos are quite similar, but the Instagram Reel includes a poll asking users which glassware they prefer, has captions, and is longer than the Facebook video, which only runs for 30 seconds.

 By sharing a part of this Reel on Facebook, Janet Gwen Designs effectively used one video for two platforms, saving time and resources.

 Annie-Mai Hodge is the founder of Girl Power Marketing, and every week, she shares her “social media updates you NEED to know.”
 She cross-posts the same information onto both her Twitter and LinkedIn accounts.